by Dr. Bill Rawls

 If you hadn’t already guessed, the default diagnosis for this morass of symptoms is fibromyalgia, when pain is the primary symptom.
 Or, if fatigue predominates, it’s labeled myalgic encephalomyelitis/chronic fatigue syndrome.
 Both are conditions, not diseases, and thus, are considered to have no known cause or treatment by the conventional medical community.

 Unfortunately, this only applies to acute Lyme infection.
-Chronic Lyme disease is actually another consequence of CID, in which immune reaction is dysfunctional, and the entire microbiome is disrupted.
+Chronic Lyme disease is actually another consequence of CID, in which the immune reaction is dysfunctional, and the entire microbiome is disrupted.
 Concentrations of borrelia are low and embedded deep in tissues where antibiotics can’t reach them.
 As a result, treating chronic Lyme isn’t much different from treating fibromyalgia or ME/CFS.

 When you consider the cause of all three of these chronic illnesses, the concept of diagnosis becomes practically irrelevant.
 Instead of being entirely separate illnesses, they are all very likely just different variations of the pot boiling over.